-The RAMP project is currently undergoing extensive further development, jointly led by TU Delft, the Reiner Lemoine Institut, VITO, the University of Liège, Sympheny and Leibniz University Hannover.
+The RAMP project is currently undergoing extensive further development, jointly led by TU Delft, the Reiner Lemoine Institut, VITO, the University of Liège, the Universidad Mayor de San Simón, and the Leibniz University Hannover.

-We have recently released a ‘next-gen’ version of the tool: more user-friendly, installable via pip, more easy to customise for different applications!
-We aim to keep improving and expanding the tool, leveraging the diverse expertise of our multi-institution team.
+These joint developments have been recently formalised in RAMP’s publication in the Journal of Open Source Software, alongside a brand new version of the tool: more extensively documented, richer in visualisation options, and more easy to customise for different applications!
+We’ll keep improving and expanding the tool, leveraging the diverse expertise of our multi-institution team.

-Already done and available as a new v0.5.0 release of the code:
+Already done and available in the new v0.5.2 release of the code:

 • inputs can be defined in tabular (.xslx) format